 This moved Hag to add this early work to the site with a thank you for his inspiration..

-In 1980 Hag developed this idea for the record sleeve of Jan Dukes de Grey here.
+In 1980 Hag developed his picture for the record sleeve of Jan Dukes de Grey here.